nasheomirro/prop-variants/README.md

 };
 ```

-The `VariantMap` type above accepts a variant object and spits out each variant groups' keys.
-The variant groups in this context are `variants.theme` and `variants.size`, and a variant object just means an object which holds variant groups (the object is `variants` in this case).
+The `VariantMap` type above accepts a variant object and spits out each variant groups' keys, this would be then used as the component's props.

 ### Creating Optional Props

-Notice how the `size` above was actually optional?
+Notice how the `size` above was optional?
 Well that's because in a variant group we can specify a fallback key using `"$$"`:

 ```ts
 const variants = {